Lu Xun

-Lu Xun was born into a family of landlords and government officials in Shaoxing, Zhejiang; the family's financial resources declined over the course of his youth.
-Lu aspired to take the imperial examinations, but due to his family's relative poverty he was forced to attend government-funded schools teaching "foreign education".
-Upon graduation, Lu went to medical school in Japan but later dropped out.
-He became interested in studying literature but was eventually forced to return to China because of his family's lack of funds.
-After returning to China, Lu worked for several years teaching at local secondary schools and colleges before finally finding a job at the Republic of China Ministry of Education.
+Lu was born into a declining family of landlords and scholar-officials in Shaoxing, Zhejiang.
+Although he initially aspired to take the imperial examinations, his family’s limited financial means compelled him to attend government-funded schools that offered a "Western-style education."
+After graduation, Lu pursued medical studies at Tohoku University in Japan but eventually dropped out, turning his attention to literature.
+Financial difficulties forced his return to China, where he taught at various secondary schools and colleges before taking a position at the Ministry of Education of the Republic of China.